fheng/best_practice/bash/README.md

 ### Spacing

-No more than 2 consecutive newline characters (ie. no more than 1 blank line in a row) Use spaces over the tabs.
+No more than 2 consecutive newline characters (ie. no more than 1 blank line in a row)

 ### Comments

 No explicit style guide for comments.
-Don't change someones comments for aesthetic reasons unless you are rewriting or updating them.
+Don't change someone's comments for aesthetic reasons unless you are rewriting or updating them.